jaytar0/pc_parts_scraper/README.md

 Disclaimer: this project was started prior to the DE end to end project and I plan to flesh this out in the future so I have an analytical dashboard with daily updates.

+2nd Disclaimer: this project also does not include the chrome profiles or driver needed for selenium.

 ### Formatting
 Described in the formatting txt file, but lists out my idea for how the database schema should be as I scraped the website.
 This makes it easier in putting the parquet files to a posgresql, GCP, miniIO if I choose to in the future.